- Worksheets>

 Direct and Indirect Object Worksheets

-A compound direct object means multiple objects receiving the verb's action simultaneously.
-In this practice resource, 6th grade and 7th grade students read the sentences and write the compound objects in the space provided.
+Read the sentences and find multiple objects receiving the verb's action simultaneously, and write the compound objects in the space provided.

 Indirect Objects as Objects of Preposition